tddyer/mypy-finance-manager/README.md

 # finance-manager

-A python script aimed at making managing finances in an organized manner simple.
+A python script aimed at making the process of managing finances simple.
 The script parses gmail inboxes using Python's gmail API to find deposit alerts and then generates a pie chart showing your personalized budget breakdown which is saved to a desired location for future use.